 The Renewable Energy for Agriculture Program Guidelines explains how the California Energy Commission's program will be administered and outlines terms and definitions.

-Keywords : Awardee, funding award, renewable energy, greenhouse gas reduction, agriculture, recipient, energy savings Please use the following citation for this report: Dodson, Geoffrey, and Sherrill Neidich.
+Please use the following citation for this report:

+Dodson, Geoffrey, and Sherrill Neidich.
 2018.
-Renewable Energy for Agriculture Program Guidelines .
+Renewable Energy for Agriculture Program Guidelines.
 California Energy Commission.
-Publication Number: CEC-300-2018-006-SD.
+Publication Number: CEC-300-2018-006-SD2.